PalaashAgrawal/allmond/README.md

 #### Software
 - Python 3.10 (preferably in a Conda environment)
+- Setup the repo requirements using `sh setup.sh`.
-- Install necessary libraries: `pip install -r requirements.txt`
+  - You can also manually install necessary libraries: `pip install -r requirements.txt`.
+  - However, `setup.sh` also installs some other dependencies like lm-evaluation-harness for benchmark evaluation.
+So we recommend this.

 ## Run LLM Training